notArnab/Lung-Cancer-Detection-using-ML-models/README.md

-The goal of the project is to compare different types of Machine Learning Models on Given Lung Cancer Dataset
+<h1 style="color:green">The goal of the project is to compare different types of Machine Learning Models on Given Lung Cancer Dataset</h1>

 The Models used are:<br>
 Logistic Regression : Accuracy = 0.95<br>